Dittligsee

-Dittligsee is a lake in the Canton of Berne, Switzerland, near Blumenstein and Wattenwil.
+Dittligsee is a lake in the canton of Bern, Switzerland, near Blumenstein and Wattenwil.
 Its surface area is 6.02 ha.

 Description

 The lake is situated at an elevation of 652m (2,139 ft) and is almost completely surrounded by reed.
 Water is deposited into the lake via drainage pipes, while the lake itself flows into a stream, Fallbach.

 Attractions

 Other than a small wooden pier, the lake is mostly inaccessible.